I’ve been a Browns fan my entire life, so let’s see how this season goes… Continue reading “Die-Hard Cleveland Browns Fan Analysis: Week 4 ’18-’19”

-What did you think of the albums that were dropped last week?
-Let us know in the comments!
-As always thank you for spending a part of your Friday with me.
+What do you think?
+Where is Jimmy Buckets going?
+Let us know down in the comments!
+As always thank you for spending apart of your Fri, shit, Tuesday with me.
 Stay tuned for more fresh daily content from myself and the rest of the Mid-American crew.